lushonline/jsonata-extended/README.md

 It has the same signature as the standard and so can be used as a dropin replacement.

-It is NOT published to NPMJS and so install from this repo

 ## Installation

 ```bash